 The district is continuing to expand and grow successful choice programs – dual language offerings and the Personalized Pathway Program (P3) – that have demonstrated strong academic outcomes and high levels of student, parent, and staff satisfaction.

 We are on the cutting edge of secondary school redesign in the Holyoke Public Schools.
 With financial support from the Barr Foundation, we have convened teachers, parents, students and community members to transform the high school experience.
 We are designing an experience that is individualized, tailored to student interests, and prepares students for both college and career.
-The Holyoke Public Schools is launching the Opportunity Academy for students who need an off campus approach as an alternative to the large high school setting, and a Newcomer Academy for students with limited English proficiency and are new to the country.
-The district has also implemented the Teach to One innovative personalized Math program for select ninth-grade students.
+The Holyoke Public Schools launched the Opportunity Academy for students who need an off campus approach as an alternative to the large high school setting, and a Newcomer Academy for students with limited English proficiency and are new to the country.
+The district is opening two new middle schools – Holyoke STEM Academy and Veritas Prep Holyoke.